maxboeck/mxb/src/posts/css-mindset/2019-06-05-css-mindset.md

 ## Use consistent Names

 A surprisingly large part of programming in general is coming up with good names for stuff.
 In CSS, it helps to stick to a convention.
 Naming schemes like [BEM](http://getbem.com) or [SMACSS](http://smacss.com/) can be very helpful; but even if you don't use them, stick to a certain vocabulary.
+You'll find that certain component patterns come up over and over - but is it called a "hero" or a "stage"?
+Is it "slider" or "carousel"?

+{% callout "tip" %}
+Establish a routine in how you name parts of your UI, then stick to that convention in all your projects.
+When working in a team, it can be helpful to agree on component names early on and document them somewhere for new team members.
+{% endcallout %}

 ------

-{% callout "warning" %}
 All these things were important for me to understand, but your personal experience as to what matters most might be different.
 Did you have another "aha" moment that made you understand CSS better?
 Let me know!

-{% endcallout %}
+**Update:** I did [a talk about the CSS Mindset](https://noti.st/mxb/MxkoVi/the-css-mindset) at CSS-Minsk-JS in September.
+There's also a video recording available, if you prefer that.

 {% signup "By the way..." %}
 I'm running an email list for people interested in CSS and front-end development!